-Selling a house with solar panels comes with unique challenges, depending on where you live and whether you bought or leased your system.
+Selling a house with solar panels involves certain considerations, depending on where you live and whether you bought or leased your system.
 It’s also an opportunity to attract more buyers on the benefits of solar energy.
 There’s not only the positive environmental impacts to promote, but in hot, dry climates especially, renewable energy may offer huge savings on outrageous AC bills.

 By recognizing that not every buyer will sign an offer based on your “go green” attitude alone, you can take care to position your home’s solar power as a selling point and mitigate hassles that create friction on the way to a closed deal.